Make a referral

 - There is significant evidence that patients who are empowered to choose their own appointment are far more likely to attend their clinic slot.

 - Similarly, where patients have greater choice, there is a reduction in rearranged appointments.

 - e-RS provides an electronic trail of records that can be easily traced.

 - And, by removing paper referrals we can speed up appointment confirmation for patients at the click of a button.

 - Patient choice and better control

 - Operational: easier referral trail, reduction in the number of enquires

-- Finically: reduced DNA’s and cancellations- data from previous electronic booking pilots show that when pts are given the choice of date and time for their appointment they are more likely to attend.
-This leads to fewer wasted appointments and helps to improve the efficiency of Outpatient clinics
+- Finically: reduced DNA’s and cancellations- data from previous electronic booking pilots show that when patients are given the choice of date and time for their appointment they are more likely to attend.
+This leads to fewer wasted appointments and helps to improve the efficiency of outpatient clinics

 Tel: 020 8385 3058